ramishtaha/aws-solutions-architect-associate-projects/01-static-website/README.md

    aws s3 rm s3://your-unique-bucket-name-static-website --recursive
    aws s3 rb s3://your-unique-bucket-name-static-website
    ```

+   > **Security Note**: When you delete the bucket, the Block Public Access settings are removed automatically.
+If you were keeping the bucket for other purposes, you should re-enable Block Public Access:
+   > ```bash
+   > aws s3api put-public-access-block --bucket your-bucket-name --public-access-block-configuration "BlockPublicAcls=true,IgnorePublicAcls=true,BlockPublicPolicy=true,RestrictPublicBuckets=true"
+   > ```

 5. **Delete Route 53 Hosted Zone** (optional, if you own the domain)
    ```bash